 Goodwill and indefinite-lived intangible assets are assessed annually for impairment as of October 1, or more frequently if an event occurs or circumstances change that would indicate that it is more likely than not that the fair value of a reporting unit or the fair value of an indefinite-lived intangible asset has declined below its carrying value.
 In performing its annual goodwill impairment assessment, the Company has the option under GAAP to qualitatively assess whether it is more likely than not that the fair value of a reporting unit is less than its carrying value; if the conclusion of the qualitative assessment is that there are no indicators of impairment, the Company does not perform a quantitative test, which would require a valuation of the reporting unit, as of October 1.
 GAAP provides a not all-inclusive set of examples of macroeconomic, industry, market and company specific factors for entities to consider in performing the qualitative assessment described above; management considers the factors it deems relevant in making its more likely than not assessment.
-While the Company also has the option under GAAP to qualitatively assess whether it is more likely than not that the fair values, the Company's policy is to determine the fair value of each of its indefinite-lived intangible assets annually as of October 1, in part, because the level of effort required to perform the quantitative and qualitative assessments is essentially equivalent.
-If required, a quantitative test of the recovery of goodwill or indefinite-lived intangible asset involves a comparison of the estimated fair value of the Company reporting unit or indefinite-lived intangible asset exceeds its carrying value, goodwill of the reporting unit or indefinite-lived intangible asset is not impaired.
-If the carrying value of a reporting unit or indefinite-lived intangible asset is not impaired.
-If the carrying value of a reporting unit or indefinite-lived intangible asset is not impaired.
-If the carrying value of a reporting unit or in
+While the Company also has the option under GAAP to qualitatively assess whether it is more likely than not that the fair values of its indefinite-lived intangible assets are less than their carrying values, the Company's policy is to determine the fair value of each of its indefinite-lived intangible assets annually as of October 1, in part, because the level of effort required to perform the quantitative and qualitative assessments is essentially equivalent.
+If required, a quantitative test of the recovery of goodwill or indefinite-lived intangible asset involves a comparison of the estimated fair value of the Company reporting unit or indefinite-lived intangible asset that is being tested to its carrying value.
+If the estimated fair value of a reporting unit or indefinite-lived intangible asset exceeds its carrying value, goodwill of the reporting unit or indefinite-lived intangible asset is not impaired.
+If the carrying value of a reporting unit or indefinite-lived intangible asset exceeds its estimated fair value, an impairment equal to the excess is recorded.

 For the Company's annual goodwill test at October 1, 2019, a qualitative assessment of the North America and Europe reporting units' goodwill was performed because the Company concluded it was more likely than not that the fair value of these reporting units was in excess of their respective carrying values.
 In the aggregate, ANGI Homeservices' October 1, 2019 market capitalization of \$3.6 billion exceeded its carrying value by approximately \$2.2 billion.
 The primary factor that the Company considered in its qualitative assessment for its Europe reporting unit were valuations performed during 2019 that indicated a fair value in excess of the carrying value.
 The fair value based on the valuation that was most proximate to, but not as of, October 1, 2019 exceeded the carrying value of the Europe reporting unit by \$113.3 million.
-The primary factor that the Company considered in its qualitative assessment for its North America reporting unit was the significant excess of the estimated fair value of the North America reporting unit was estimated by subtracting the fair value of the Europe reporting unit, based on the valuation described above, from the October 1, 2019 market capitalization of the Company; the estimated fair value of the North America reporting unit exceeded its carrying value by approximately \$2.1 billion.
+The primary factor that the Company considered in its qualitative assessment for its North America reporting unit was the significant excess of the estimated fair value of the North America reporting unit over its carrying value.
+The fair value of the North America reporting unit was estimated by subtracting the fair value of the Europe reporting unit, based on the valuation described above, from the October 1, 2019 market capitalization of the Company; the estimated fair value of the North America reporting unit exceeded its carrying value by approximately \$2.1 billion.